TejPATHAK/Jenkins-Cluster-in-Docker-Container-Kubernetes-Pod/README.md

 # 🚀 Jenkins Cluster in Docker Container & Kubernetes Pod
+### Project Objective

+Create a Jenkins Cluster setup from scratch without using any pre-built Jenkins images.
+The goal is to manually install Jenkins in a custom Docker image, deploy Jenkins master and agent as Kubernetes Pods, and run CI/CD pipelines using this infrastructure.

 ## 📌 Objective
 To build a complete **Jenkins CI/CD Cluster** using: